Hall of Fame Information

 Since 1968, when the late Frank T. Pickrell of El Paso, Texas was elected as the initial honoree, 142 individuals have been inducted into the nationally recognized Petroleum Hall of Fame.
 Each of the honorees have distinguished themselves with their accomplishments and their leadership.
 They have served as worthy examples to those in both their community and the petroleum industry.

 Each odd-numbered year a maximum of four people or teams are inducted into the Hall of Fame.
 Those inducted have been elected by the Museum’s governing board, after an extensive study of their qualifications by the Hall of Fame Committee.
-The 2017 Hall of Fame Induction Ceremony and Dinner will took place on Tuesday, May 9th, 2017.

 Submission of names of persons, living or deceased, for election to the Hall of Fame may be made by any interested party.